Phir Bhi Dil Hai Hindustani: Music

-The music was composed by Jatin–Lalit who also composed the background score assisted by brother-in-law Aadesh Shrivastava.
-All lyrics were written by Javed Akhtar.
-The music of the film was appreciated.
+The music was composed by Jatin–Lalit who also composed the background score assisted by their brother-in-law Aadesh Shrivastava.
+All of the lyrics were written by Javed Akhtar.
+The music of the film was highly appreciated by critics and the audience alike.
 Manish Dhamija of Planet Bollywood gave 8.5 stars stating, "Overall, the album is a pleasant surprise from Jatin-Lalit".
 The soundtrack and the song "Phir Bhi Dil Hai Hindustani" in particular, with its concept of "Love our country", was well-received and praised for its patriotism.
 Author M. J. Akbar highlighted the "very heavy winking" by Khan during his performance of the song, accompanying the evocative lyrics.

 Track listing

 Box office

 Phir Bhi Dil Hai Hindustani grossed ₹18.20 crore in India and $1.67 million (₹7.26 crore) in other countries, for a worldwide total of ₹25.46 crore, against its ₹13 crore budget.
 It had a worldwide opening weekend of ₹7.45 crore, and grossed ₹12.50 crore in its first week.
 It is the 13th-highest-grossing Bollywood film of 2000 worldwide.

 On Up Close & Personal with PZ, Shah Rukh Khan said that the film "was the biggest failure for Juhi [Chawla], Aziz [Mirza], and him".